vmware-archive/gcp-env-bootstrap/README.md

 - Source the environment variables of the target environment.
 - Invoke a BOSH cli method which depends upon the BOSH director.

-For eaxmple, the following will produce a meaningful response from the director.
+For example, the following will produce a meaningful response from the director.

 ```bash